 Most people assume that when getting a divorce, gifts to your ex-spouse under your...Back to News and Events

 Most people assume that when getting a divorce, gifts to your ex-spouse under your Will are void.
 This is not the case.
 Without changing your Will post-separation, you could be leaving nothing a big headache for your loved ones after your death.

 Your former spouse would be treated as having died before you from the date of the Decree Absolute.
 This means if your former spouse was appointed as your sole executor and beneficiary, you would not appoint anyone to administer your estate and you would not have anyone to pass your estate to.

 Any gifts to your civil partner or spouse would not take effect.
 So if you have not thought about this post-divorce, despite having signed a perfectly valid Will at the time, you could die intestate.

 Under these circumstances, ‘Intestacy Rules’ would determine who was to inherit your assets.

-If you have children who are under 18, it is sensible including a Guardianship clause in your Will.
+If you have children who are under 18, it is sensible to include a guardianship clause in your Will.
 This means that you can appoint the people you would want to look after your children after your death.
-Provided that your ex-spouse or former civil-partner has parental responsibility then you needn’t include their details in your Will.
+Provided that your ex-spouse or former civil partner has parental responsibility then you needn’t include their details in your Will.
 However, you can always include this provision for certainty and peace of mind.

 Yes, gifts left to anyone but your former spouse would still take effect.
 However, it would be worth revisiting your Will to update the terms so as to avoid any confusion.